Saddled Cory

 Water Quality: Tolerates the classic tropical range 22-26°C (72-79°F).
 Ideal pH is towards sub-acidic (6.0-7.2) and low to medium hardness (GH 2-12).
 Suffers enormously from anaerobic decomposition of the substrate: regular siphoning and proper water circulation on the bottom are vital.

-Compatibility and Tankmates: The perfect peaceful community tankmate.
+Compatibility and Cohabitation: The perfect peaceful community tankmate.
 Absolutely harmless, thrives alongside schools of small Tetras (Neons, Cardinals), Loricariids (Otocinclus), and small peaceful cichlids (Apistogramma).
 Avoid tanks with aggressive African or Central American Cichlids.

-Aquarium Reproduction: T-Position reproductive model.
+Aquarium Breeding: T-Position reproductive model.
 Triggered by copious administrations of live food followed by large changes with fresh cool water (monsoon simulation).
 Lays large and extremely adhesive eggs on glass or broad leaves.
 Parents routinely and inexorably prey on the eggs themselves.

 Risks and Diseases: Bacterial or fungal consumption of severed barbels from a sharp substrate will lead the specimen to starve to death.
 Extremely severe reactions to measurable concentrations of Copper and chronic intolerance to the use of salt in the tank.